yduf/yduf.github.io/_posts/2025-01-22-NN-Q-learning.md

 The ε-greedy policy do that the following way:
 We start with an initial value of ɛ = 1.0:

-- With probability 1 — ɛ : we do exploitation (aka our agent selects the action with the highest state-action pair value).
+- With probability 1-ɛ : we do exploitation (aka our agent selects the action with the highest state-action pair value).
 - With probability ɛ: we do exploration (trying random action).

 As the number of episodes processed grows, ɛ can be decreased to explore less and exploit more (similar to _temperature_ [^5] concept found in other algorithm).